 The Scottish Venison Association (SVA), formerly the Scottish Venison Partnership, brings together private and public sector, wild and farmed venison producer and venison processor interests.

 The Association was formed at the Annual General Meeting of the Scottish Venison Partnership at Birnam on 25 April 2019.
+It is a not-for-profit body.

 The principle aim of the Association is to bring the separate strands of the Scottish venison sector together to build and secure ‘Scottish Venison’ as a core-value brand.
 More specifically the Association’s aims and objectives are: